sharbelxo/HowToSmartContract/Structure.md

 You can do that, simply, by creating a new folder on your Desktop or anywhere you want.
 For the sake of this tutorial, we will be creating the folder on our Desktop.

 ## Tips
-Instead of creating a new folder manually like this:
-insert pic
-You can create a folder using your Command Prompt.
+Instead of creating a new folder manually from your Desktop, you can create a folder using your Command Prompt.
+Open your Command Prompt and follow along.

 First, you move to your Desktop by running:
 ```
 cd Desktop